a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 For `POST` and `PUT` requests that create a new resource or update an existing resource in a collection, you should instruct the client to send the resource as a JSON object in the request body.
 You can define the expected API model by creating a `dict` object where the keys are the names of the attributes on the JSON object and the values are a class that will validate and convert the attribute to the required data type.

 In the same way that the `inputs` module provides primitive data types and a set of predefined data formats to specify the `type` of each `RequestParser` `Argument`, the `fields` module fulfills the same role for `model` objects.
 You can find <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#models" target="_blank">a list of pre-defined</a> `fields` in the API documentation.
-You can also easily create your own custom `field` by subclassing `fileds.Raw`, <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#custom-fields-multiple-values" target="_blank">as shown in the Flask-RESTPlus docs</a>.
+You can also easily create your own custom `field` by subclassing `fileds.Raw`, <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#custom-fields-multiple-values" target="_blank">as shown in the Flask-RESTx docs</a>.

 To avoid duplicating code, if you need to define two models which represent the same ORM object but expose slightly different sets of attributes, you can <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#duplicating-with-clone" target="_blank">inherit a model</a> rather than defining the same set of `fields` twice.